Senior Prefect Head of House

 Saint Oswald

-Hi, my name is Lydia, and I am in Year 11 at All Saints Academy.
+Hi, my name is Thomas, and I am a Year 11 at All Saints Academy.
 I am the Head Prefect for St Oswald house.
-Outside of school, I enjoy reading, my favourite book being ‘Little Woman’ by Louisa May Alcott, and I love to cook as well.
+Outside of school, I like to play football with my friends, and I like to play video games.